 Your event will only be insured if SU staff are aware of and approve the event - otherwise your event is not covered.
-If fundraising off-campus SU staff need to get approval from the SU insurance company.
+If fundraising off-campus, SU staff need to get approval from the SU insurance company.
 To do this we need to submit your risk assessment and activity information.
-For further details contact Ghika Savva, ragstaff@bath.ac.uk
+For further details contact Hazel Joel, su-fundraising@bath.ac.uk